-This report can be segmented using the Advanced Segments feature, and that way, you can derive useful information that would otherwise be missing.
+This report can be segmented using the Advanced Segments feature, which allows you to see useful information that would otherwise be missing.

 For example, you can check how mobile traffic converts, and what represents the great issue for that segment:

-By examining the behavior of individual visitor segments in the funnel, we can uncover what can be improved to help them convert better.
+By examining the behavior of individual visitor segments in the funnel, we can uncover what can be improved to help improve conversions.

 Here, it looks like the mobile traffic has trouble going through to the billing and shipping step.
 This may also mean that mobile visitors add goods to the cart using mobile, but complete their purchases using their desktop computers.

-If the former is the case, than you need to improve the design of the shopping process so that it enables mobile users to complete their purchases.
+If the former is the case, than you simply need to improve your mobile checkout experience.
 By making your website more responsive to mobile users in general, you can solve this problem and capture an important audience segment.

 For most sites, Google Analytics enables you to structure your funnel by the goals and steps a customer must take to complete the purchase process (single page applications are a trickier situation, but that’s for another article).